 Further inland, travellers can visit delightful mountain villages, where friendly locals and picturesque alleyways offer an authentic taste of Greece.

-Regarding its natural beauty, Samos is blessed with a dramatic, indented coastline, dotted with sand and shingle coves.
-The island's hills and mountain slopes are covered in vines and verdant forest.
+Samos is blessed with a dramatic, indented coastline, dotted with sand and shingle coves, while inland the slopes of the mountains and hills are covered in vines and verdant forests.

 Become our Samos Travel Expert